 Also, keep in mind that these are skills our kids will learn over time, so be patient and keep saying the same thing over and over again.
 Successful parenting is all about annoyingly repeating everything 164 times until it finally lodges into their psyches.

 When you find a good friend, hang on to him or her like you would a bag of chocolate gold coins.
 There is truly nothing better than a good friend.
 Treat that friend with love and respect.
 Value that buddy.
 Take her some emoji stickers when she’s sick.
 Stand up for him and be loyal.
 Bring him some brownies for no reason.

 Our kids need to be taught how to recognize a true friendship and also what it means to be a good friend to someone else.
 Brownies and emoji stickers are key components here.

 - You got this.
 This is me, letting go

 For me, this is by far the hardest part.
 As kids get older, we as parents have to let go and let them chart their own friendships.
 We can’t live it for them despite the fact that we would do it SO MUCH BETTER.
 At some point, we have to get off the emotional roller coaster and let them sink or swim on their own.

 They’re going to have their little hearts broken and their eyes are going to be opened to the beauty and despair of human relationships.
 They will learn their own lessons, and we just hope we’ve given them enough of a springboard to make good decisions and not need years of therapy in their 40’s.

 Parents, exit stage left.
-Feel free to whisper I love you’s at all the crucial moments.
+Feel free to whisper I love you’s at all crucial moments.

-Friendships make life infinitely more sweet.
+Friendships make life infinitely sweeter.
 True friends bring out the best in us and allow us to be who we truly are.
 Here’s hoping our kids find that sweet spot and we as parents survive the journey there.